jameswu0629/cloudfront-report/README.md

 # cloudfront-report

 Scala code as AWS Lambda which can be triggered automaticlly when there is a new CloudFront log coming to your S3 bucket.
-Logs will be parsed and index into Amazon ElasticSearch Service and display as a performance report  on Kibana.
+Logs will be parsed and index into Amazon Elasticsearch Service and display as a performance report  on Kibana.

 ![alt tag](https://c8.staticflickr.com/6/5820/30383149743_dae066abdb_k.jpg)